2023 RSNA Conference: Trends and Themes

 Read MoreBy 14 weeks pregnant, you’re officially in your second trimester!
 Your baby is now fully formed and has even started to develop hair (also known as lanugo) to keep warm as it continues to grow in the coming months.
+If you haven’t had one already, now is a good time to screen for any chromosomal anomalies.
+We will also cover other aspects of your 14-week scan, including details about nuchal translucency screenings, what your ultrasound reveals at this stage, recommended questions to ask and how to understand and share your images.

 During a medical ultrasound, a sonographer or trained technician uses a hand-held device called a transducer to make sound waves (too quiet for human ears to hear) that travel painlessly through your body to your baby.
 An ultrasound machine can detect the sound waves and use them to create an image of your baby’s exact size, shape and position.